Christopher Reeve: Early life and education

-Cornell

-After graduating from Princeton Day School in June 1970, Reeve acted in plays in Boothbay, Maine.
+After graduating from PDS in June 1970, Reeve acted in plays in Boothbay, Maine.
 He planned to go to New York City to find a career in theater.
 Ultimately, however, at the advice of his mother, he applied for college.
 He was accepted into Princeton University, Columbia University, Brown University, Cornell University, Northwestern University, and Carnegie Mellon University.
 Reeve said he chose Cornell primarily because it was distant from New York City and this would help him avoid the temptation of working as an actor immediately versus finishing college, as he had promised his mother and stepfather.
 Reeve joined the theater department in Cornell and played Pozzo in Waiting for Godot, Segismundo in Life Is a Dream, Hamlet in Rosencrantz and Guildenstern Are Dead, and Polixenes in The Winter's Tale.

-Late in his freshman year, Reeve received a letter from Stark Hesseltine, a high-powered New York City agent who had discovered Robert Redford and who represented actors such as Richard Chamberlain, Michael Douglas, and Susan Sarandon.
+Late in his first year, Reeve received a letter from Stark Hesseltine, a high-powered New York City agent who had discovered Robert Redford and who represented actors such as Richard Chamberlain, Michael Douglas, and Susan Sarandon.
 Hesseltine had seen Reeve in A Month in the Country and wanted to represent him.
-Reeve was very excited and kept re-reading the letter to make sure of what it said.
-Reeve was impatient with school and anxious to get on with his career.
+Reeve was excited and kept re-reading the letter to make sure of what it said.
+Reeve was impatient with school and eager to get on with his career.
 The two met, but Reeve was surprised to find Hesseltine strongly supported his promise to his mother and stepfather to complete college.
 They decided instead of dropping out of school, Reeve would come to New York once a month to meet casting agents and producers to find work for the summer vacation.

 Reeve received favorable responses to his introductions and auditions arranged by Hesseltine but had to forgo several desirable opportunities because they began before school ended.
 In the summer, he toured in a production of Forty Carats with Eleanor Parker.
 The next year, Reeve received a full summer contract with the San Diego Shakespeare Festival, with roles as Edward IV in Richard III, Fenton in The Merry Wives of Windsor, and Dumaine in Love's Labour's Lost at the Old Globe Theatre.

 Before his third year of college, Reeve took a three-month leave of absence.
 He traveled to Glasgow, Scotland, and saw theatrical productions throughout the United Kingdom.
 He was inspired by the actors there, and often had conversations with them in bars after their performances.
-He helped actors at the Old Vic with their American accents by reading the newspaper aloud for them.
+He helped actors at The Old Vic with their American accents by reading the newspaper aloud for them.
 He then flew to Paris to study the French theater.
 Reeve spoke fluent French, having studied it from the third grade through his first year in Cornell.
-While there he spoke only French to immerse himself in French culture, and watched many performances before returning to New York to reunite with his girlfriend.
+While there he spoke only French to immerse himself in French culture, and watched many performances.